vivekannan/calc/README.md

   The following flags can be used,

   1. -d, consider all angles to be degrees.
 Results are also in degrees.
-  2. -n, print results of each epressions in a new line instead of separating them by space.
+  2. -n, print results of each epressions in a new line instead of separating them by ';'.
   3. -h (or) --help, print help and exit.

 ##Expressions